Transgender Awareness Week

 Every year between 13-19 November, people and organisations around the country participate in Transgender Awareness Week to help raise the visibility of transgender and gender non-conforming people and address the issues that the community faces.
 This one-week celebration leads up to the Transgender Day of Remembrance, which memorializes victims of transphobic violence and occurs annually on 20 November.

-We can all show our support as a trans allies by taking a stand against oppression, bullying and harassment.
+We can all show our support as trans allies by taking a stand against oppression, bullying and harassment.
 By just taking the time to listen and learn, you’re already helping and we hope that the resources on this page are a good start.

 Personalised messages for Transgender Awareness Week